stoutput/cmd-tab-max/README.md

 # CmdTabMax

-Automatically restores and maximizes windows when you Cmd-Tab to them.
+MacOS, annoyingly, does not restore windows when you Cmd-Tab to them.
+This fixes that.

 ## Install